-> All departments within a local authority are required to recognise their role as corporate parents which covers the following principles :-
+All departments within a local authority are required to recognise their role as corporate parents:

-- to act in the best interests, and promote the physical and mental health and well-being, of those children and young people;
+- to act in your best interests, and promote your physical and mental health and well-being

-- to encourage those children and young people to express their views, wishes and feelings;
+- to encourage you to express your views, wishes and feelings

-- to take into account the views, wishes and feelings of those children and young people to help those children and young people gain access to, and make the best use of, services provided by the local authority and relevant partners;
+- to take your views, wishes and feelings into account to help you gain access to, and make the best use of the services we and our partners provide to you

-- to promote high aspirations, and seek to secure then best outcomes, for those children and young people;
+- to promote high aspirations to you, and seek to secure the best outcomes for you

 It is your right by law to have a personal adviser (PA) and Nottinghamshire County Council will provide you with one when you are 18 until you are aged 21.
 Your personal adviser takes over from your social worker when you are 18.
 You also have the right to support and advice from a personal adviser up to your 25th birthday if you need it.